Dandupalya 2: Plot

-The gang explain their problems: Migrating to an unknown land, not having food to eat,living in the slums, begging for food,often turned down by many homes, thus forced to eat stray pigs.
+The gang members explain their problems: Migrating to an unknown land, not having food to eat, living in the slums, begging for food, often turned down by many homes for domestic work, thus forced to eat stray animals.
 They soon find work as construction workers.
-When Dandupalya serial killings and rape occur, there is a considerable pressure on the Inspector for his failure to keep crimes in check though forces were increased.
-One night, after a late night movie show, the inspector spots two of the gang members (squint eyed and old man from Dadupalya1) and hits them when they fail to show the tickets.
+When the Dandupalya serial killings, thefts and gang-rapes occur, there is considerable pressure on the Inspector for his failure to keep crimes in check though forces were increased.
+One night, after a late-night movie show, the inspector spots two of the gang members (the squint-eyed old man from the first movie) and hits them when they fail to show the tickets.
 He then drops them to their slum.
-Next night, a murder and theft incident occur and the inspector comes to the site.
-The squint eyed steals a gold ring to cure his wife's leg hurt by an iron nail.
-He tries selling it to a local jewellery shop, just then the inspector arrives and hits him.
-That night, police forcefully take away the rest of the gang members to a secluded spot and torture them, including sexually assaulting the woman gang member.
-Finally, after 40 days, they agree to crimes "which they have not committed".
+The next night, a murder and theft incident occurs and the inspector comes to the site.
+The squint-eyed steals a gold ring to cure his wife's leg hurt by an iron nail.
+He tries selling it to a local jewellery shop, but just then the inspector arrives and hits him.
+That night, the police forcefully take away the rest of the gang members to a secluded spot and torture them, including sexually assaulting a female gang member.
+Finally, after 40 days of physical torture, they agree to crimes which they have not committed.